jokecamp/jokecamp.com/books-for-geeks.md

 An astronaut stranded on Mars struggles to stay alive while NASA considers rescue options back home.
 This one is a quick read and reads like a movie script.
 It is no surprise that [Ridley Scott and Matt Damon are rumored](http://www.hollywoodreporter.com/heat-vision/ridley-scott-direct-matt-damon-703887) to be involved.
 The story gets pretty detailed with the chemistry and engineering required for life on Mars.

 **[Cryptonomicon][2] by Neal Stephenson (2002)**<br>
 Reads like an Indiana Jones adventure if Dr. Jones was a keyboard jockey.
 An older book but very relevant today due to the themes of digital security and digital currency.
+Check out some [online reading aids](/blog/cryptonomicon-the-ultimate-computer-geek-novel-reading-aids).

 **[Mr. Penumbra's 24-Hour Bookstore: A Novel][3] by Robin Sloan (2012)**<br>
 A geeky and lighter version of The Da Vinci Code and is an ode to books, technology, Google and the mysterious.

 **[You][4] by Austin Grossman (2013)**<br>
 An inside peak at the video game industry as a tester faces off with an increasingly suspicious glitch in their fantasy MMORPG.
 Experience life at a video game studio durring crunch time but without the excessive mountain dew and red bulls.